The video game Star Wars

 On your hard disk, create a temporary folder named "racer" (eg "C: \ Racer")

-Copy in this folder the files on the CD except certain: do not copy the following files and folders because of protections:
+Copy in this folder the files on the CD except certain: do not copy the

 - Install \ CD.IDX